MissionToPsyche/tungsten_12a_web_game-se/devDocs/Implementation To-Do List.md

 - [ ] Rework element system/upgrade menu to run on seperate sript
 - [ ] Display tool upgrade limits on upgrades ui
 - [ ] player can get stuck moving when inventory is openned
+- [ ] move TmepGameManager code to GameController

 ### Joshua